esquaredsystems/opg-classification-lesion-detection/README.md

-# opg-classification-lesion-detection
+# dental-opg-classification
-Open-source project for classification, masking and lesion detection on Dental OPG images.
+Python project for lesion classification from OPGs